Small Language Models: an introduction to autoregressive language modeling#

 Estimating with gradient descent#

 In the code below, we will take a different approach.
-We will estimate the probabilities using a maximum liklihood based approach with gradient descent.
+We will estimate the probabilities using a maximum likelihood based approach with gradient descent.
 For the Markov model, the two approaches are formally equivalent up to how they deal with the missing pairs.
 However, the gradient descent approach will generalize to more complicated models including transformer-based LLMs!

 Enough talk#